 Once you’ve moved, you’ll want to start exploring your new city or neighborhood.
 It can be helpful to know what you plan to do ahead of time, including places to eat and things to do.
 Even exploring local parks and sights should be on your list so that you can get a feel for the area.
 If you’ll be living in an area that’s pedestrian friendly, it’s a good idea to get out for a walk and take a look at the local sights.

-Anything that remains to be done should be done before movers arrive or you need to start loading the rental truck.
+Take a final walk round your home to spot anything that remains to be done before movers arrive or when you need to start loading the rental truck.
 If you’re driving a vehicle and need to get it loaded with boxes, packing can be done before moving day.
 Any final clean up falls under this task as well, as does discarding unused food that will go bad if not stored in a refrigerator or freezer.
 If you have pets travelling with you, make sure they have everything needed to handle a long trip as well.